I’ve always been in some state of fear.

 For as long as I can remember – in childhood and yes, even now in adulthood – I’ve sensed something just around the corner, in the dark, watching.
 Waiting.
 I can never put my finger on it.
 That vague sense of not being alone, even when we are.

 It waited just behind the trees beyond my view in the woods.
 In the backseat of the car.
 Watching from the dark sky.
-Taking the form of a deer, how they look at you through the soul, an animal somehow able to decipher your secrets.
-Tear you apart, layer by layer.
+Taking the form of a deer, how they seem to look through the soul, somehow able to decipher our secrets.
+Tear someone apart, layer by layer.

 In the dark.